dion-/autoheal/README.md

 You can press _[Enter]_ during the run to pause the process and provide a hint better guide autoheal.

-⚠️ **AUTOHEAL WILL MODIFY FILES IN YOUR PROJECT – BE COMMIT ANY UNSAVED CHANGES BEFORE RUNNING**
+⚠️ **AUTOHEAL WILL MODIFY FILES IN YOUR PROJECT – BE SURE TO COMMIT ANY UNSAVED CHANGES BEFORE RUNNING**

 <br/>